 We have discussed the cause of winds in areas near large water bodies including seas and oceans, What about wind on the other parts of the earth.
 What are the reasons that different areas have different temperature?
-Let us try to find more about all these.

 Uneven heating takes place on the surface of the earth.
 There are a number of reasons for this.